Yeast Infection FAQs

 Q:Yeast infections are considered sexually transmitted.
 True or False?

-Q:Should women douche regularly?
+Q:Should women douche?

 Q:What is the most common symptom of a vaginal yeast infection?